-For a project named "priname" the primary destination will record files into a "priname" subdirectory of the chosen location i.e. d:\priname in the example below.
+For a project named "prjname" the primary destination will record files into a "prjname" subdirectory of the chosen location i.e. d:\prjname in the example below.

 The mirror destination will replicate the primary record destination's path.

 In the example below the mirror files will record to the m:\prjname directory, however as examples: -